Constitution and Bye-Laws

 ARTICLE 6 – MEMBERSHIP

 - Membership of the Organisation shall be open to all persons having an expressed interest in formation evaluation.
-Membership shall be established upon payment of dues.

-- Membership may be terminated by a member at any time by giving written notice of resignation to the Secretary of the Organisation.
+- Membership may be terminated by a member at any time by giving notice of resignation to the Secretary of the Organisation.

 - All members shall maintain the highest standards of business ethics, personal integrity and professional conduct.
+Failure to do so may lead to the termination of their membership.

 ARTICLE 7 – MEMBERSHIP DUES